gatsbyjs/gatsby/examples/creating-source-plugins/README.md

 Create Gatsby plugins that leverage Gatsby's most impactful native features like remote image optimization, caching, customized GraphQL schemas and node relationships, and more.

 This monorepo serves as an example of a site using a first class source plugin to pull in data from a Node.js API.
-It is meant to show the 3 pieces that work together when building a source plugin, the API, the site, and the source plugin.
+It is meant to show the 3 pieces that work together when building a source plugin: the API, the site, and the source plugin.

 ## Setup